 Koh Lanta

-Koh Lanta strikes a perfect balance between tourist development and local culture.
-Its size allows for a wide range of unique experiences, from visiting an animal shelter and an ethical elephant sanctuary to exploring Koh Por, a nearby island with a traditional fishing community.
+Koh Lanta strikes a perfect balance between tourist development and local culture, its size allows for a wide range of unique experiences,

 Pros: Cultural diversity, plenty of outdoor activities, and traditional experiences.